-Our take on the McIntosh MCT500 by Crutchfield's Eric Angevine
+Our take on the McIntosh MCT80 by Crutchfield's Steve Kindig

 Solidly built — inside and out

-The MCT500's premium die-cast aluminum disc tray and advanced transport mechanism provide fast, quiet, and accurate handling of all your discs.
+The MCT80's premium die-cast aluminum disc tray and advanced transport mechanism provide fast, quiet, and accurate handling of all your discs.
 The transport's twin laser optical pickup ensures optimal playback of high-res sources.
-Audio data is read at twice normal speed to provide better tracking and error correction with damaged CDs and CD-R/RWs.
+Audio data is read at twice normal speed to provide better tracking and error correction processing.

-As much as I love the top-notch electronics inside, I must confess I love the way McIntosh components look, too.
+The top-notch construction and parts are cool, but so is the McIntosh "look."
 The entire unit is housed in a classic polished stainless steel chassis with a black glass front panel and brushed aluminum end caps.

 Versatile digital outputs

-- optical and coaxial digital audio outputs: Use these outputs for playing your CDs through a component with matching inputs, like the McIntosh MAC7200 stereo receiver or MA5300 integrated amplifier.
+- optical and coaxial digital audio outputs: Use these outputs for playing your CDs through a component with matching inputs, like the McIntosh MXA80 integrated stereo system, or MHA150 headphone amp/DAC/integrated amplifier

-- DIN digital audio output: This specialized output feeds both CD (PCM) and SACD (DSD) digital audio signals from the MCT500 to compatible McIntosh preamps like the C47 analog and digital preamplifier and D150 digital preamplifier, for ultra-high-performance decoding.
+- DIN digital audio output: This proprietary output feeds both CD (PCM) and SACD (DSD) digital audio signals from the MCT80 to the two matching components listed above, or to full-sized McIntosh preamps like the C47 analog and digital preamplifier and D150 digital preamplifier